-The Foreign and Commonwealth Office (FCO) advise against all travel to Chechnya, Ingushetia and Dagestan and the districts of Budyonnovsky, Levokumsky, Neftekumsky, Stepnovsky and Kursky in Stavropol Krai.
+The FCO advise against all travel to Chechnya, Ingushetia and Dagestan and the districts of Budyonnovsky, Levokumsky, Neftekumsky, Stepnovsky and Kursky in Stavropol Krai.

 Political rallies can occur in Moscow, St. Petersburg and other places across Russia.
 Check media for the latest information, be vigilant, and avoid any demonstrations.
-See Political Situation.
+See Political situation

 You should be aware of the risk of street crime.
 See Crime

-British nationals made around 127,000 visits to Russia in 2011.
+British nationals made around 58,000 visits to Russia in 2013.
 Most visits are trouble-free.

 Take out comprehensive travel and medical insurance before you travel.